 - Misunderstanding of the facts

-Depending on the circumstances, a defendant may be able to argue that they acted in good faith, that they did not cause the alleged injury, or that the incident was simply an accident.
-In some cases, a defendant can argue that they did not know the victim was a minor or that they were unaware of any abuse or neglect.
+Depending on the circumstances, a defendant may be able to argue that they acted in good faith.
+They did not cause the alleged injury, or that the incident was simply an accident.
+In some cases, a defendant can argue that they did not know the victim was a minor.
+They may also be able to argue that they were unaware of any abuse or neglect.

 How a Texas Child Abuse Defense Lawyer Can Help

 If you are facing a child abuse charge in Texas, consult with an experienced domestic violence defense lawyer as soon as possible.
 A skilled attorney from Rosenthal Kalabus & Therrian will review all the details of your case, provide sound legal advice, and develop an effective defense strategy on your behalf.
-Your attorney knows the ins and outs of the complex legal system and could negotiate with prosecutors for the best possible resolution of your case.
+Your attorney knows the ins and outs of the complex legal system.
+They can negotiate with prosecutors for the best possible resolution of your case.

-A good child abuse defense lawyer will assess the strength of the prosecution’s evidence against you and evaluate possible strategies for defending your rights.
-Depending on the nature of the charges, your lawyer may attempt to reduce or dismiss the charges against you, negotiate a plea bargain, or go to trial and fight for an acquittal.
+A good child abuse defense lawyer will assess the strength of the prosecution’s evidence against you.
+They will evaluate possible strategies for defending your rights.
+Depending on the nature of the charges, your lawyer may attempt to reduce or dismiss the charges against you.
+They may also negotiate a plea bargain, or go to trial and fight for an acquittal.
 In any case, your lawyer will work hard to protect your rights and freedom.

-Speak with a Texas Child Abuse Defense Lawyer
+Speak with a Collin County Child Abuse Defense Lawyer

 If you were charged with a child abuse-related crime in Texas, you need an experienced Texas criminal defense attorney.
 At Rosenthal Kalabus & Therrian, our attorneys have the experience and resources necessary to defend your rights and freedom aggressively.
 We understand how devastating these charges can be and will work tirelessly to defend you.